leinardi/Forlago/README.md

 Once everything is properly configured, you can run the [release.yml](.github/workflows/release.yml) workflow to create a new release and upload the bundle to the Play Store.

+### Enabling Firebase Crashlytics

+The first step is to [register your new app with Firebase](https://firebase.google.com/docs/android/setup?hl=en) (don't forget to add [both release and debug packages](https://firebase.googleblog.com/2016/08/organizing-your-firebase-enabled-android-app-builds.html) to the same Firebase project).
+After that, you should put the `google-services.json`, containing both release and debug applications, inside the `app/` directory.
+Now you have to [Enable Crashlytics in the Firebase console](https://firebase.google.com/docs/crashlytics/get-started?hl=en&platform=android#enable-in-console) and, finally, open the Debug menu and trigger a crash using the Force Crash button.

+### Encrypting your secrets

+Once you have these 3 files in the following paths:

+- `release/app-release.jks`
+- `release/play-account.json`
+- `app/google-services.json`

+you can use the `release/encrypt-secrets.sh` to safely encrypt them (it's recommended to use a very strong passphrase).

 ## Contributing 🤝